eflautt/ga-data-science/lessons/lesson-9/readme.md

 **True Positive Rate (TPR)**: Out of all of the target class label, how many were accurately predicted to belong to that class?

+Real world example: Given a medical exam that tests for cancer, how often does it correctly identify patients with cancer?

-**False Positive Rate (TPR)**: The inverse of TPR: out of all not belonging to a class label, how many were predicted as the target class label?
+**False Positive Rate (FPR)**: The inverse of TPR: out of all not belonging to a class label, how many were predicted as the target class label?

+Real world example: Given a medical exam that tests for cancer, how often does it trigger a "false alarm" by saying a patient has cancer when they really don't?

+Likewise, this can be inversed: how often does a test correctly identify patients without cancer, and how often does a test incorrectly identify patients as cancer-free when they actually do (!).
+By building on true positive rate and false positive rate, you can understand a much clearer picture of where predictions begin to fall apart.

 A very good classifier would have a true positive rate approaching 1, and a false positive rate approaching 0.
 In a binary problem (say, predicting if someone smokes or not), It would accurately predict all of the smokers as smokers, and not predict any of the nonsmokers as smokers.